Canada says it can fight climate change and be major oil nation. Massive fires may force a reckoning

 Part of Canada’s reasoning to produce so much oil and gas in the 21st century is that it’s a stable democracy with stricter environmental and human rights laws than other oil giants that the West has historically relied upon.
 Canada is the largest foreign supplier of oil to the U.S., exporting an amount equal to 22% of U.S. consumption.

-But climate scientists warn that current levels of oil and gas production will mean Canada won't reach net zero emissions, never mind the additional contributions to climate change from wildfires along the way.
+But climate scientists warn that current levels of extraction will mean Canada won’t reach net zero emissions.
+Never mind the additional contributions to climate change from wildfires along the way, which scientists say will burn more and longer as the planet warms.

-Scientists at Climate Action Tracker, a group that scrutinizes nations' pledges to reduce emissions, label the country’s progress as “highly insufficient,” stressing that Canada needs to implement its climate policies much faster to reach its own targets.
-For the high-carbon energy sector, much of the plan rests on the build-out of carbon capture, a technology that pulls in carbon dioxide, either at the source of emissions or from the air.
-But carbon capture is energy intensive, expensive and years away from operating at scale.
+Scientists at Climate Action Tracker, a group that scrutinizes nations’ pledges to reduce emissions, label the country’s progress as “highly insufficient,” stressing that Canada needs to implement its climate policies much faster.

-“There's no way Canada can reach our 2050 target if oil and gas doesn't do its fair share,” said Steven Guilbeault, Canada's minister of environment and climate change.

-The wildfires, which scientists say will burn more and longer as the planet warms, will add to the challenge of cutting emissions.
-They also pose significant health risks to Canadians and anyone who comes in contact with the smoke.
+The wildfires will add to the challenge of cutting emissions — and pose significant health risks to Canadians and anyone who comes in contact with the smoke.

-In June, a fire got close to the subarctic, mostly indigenous hamlet of Fort Chipewyan, in northern Alberta.
-A former fur trading settlement, it abuts one of the world’s largest inland deltas.
-In warmer months, the village can only be reached by boat or plane, since the main road into town is made of ice that melts in the spring.
-When the wildfires approached, residents first tried fleeing by boat, only to realize that water levels at the massive Athabasca Lake had gotten so low, they couldn’t leave.
-Soon after, the Canadian military sent its aircraft to evacuate people to Fort McMurray, where hundreds of people stayed for weeks.

-“That was our home,” said Julia Cardinal, as she walked over the burned cabin, identifying the pots, pans and nails that survived the blaze.
-"There are some things we will never, ever replace.”

-Still, the couple's feelings are complicated.
-While they understand the role of climate change in the fires, and the impact of oil on the climate and lakes and rivers surrounding them, they are not quick to blame the industry.
+While the trauma of the fire is still vivid, the couple’s feelings are complicated.
+In spite of understanding the role of climate change in the fires, and the impact of oil on the climate and lakes and rivers surrounding them, they are not quick to blame the industry.
 Happy Cardinal was an oil sands worker until retiring three years ago.

 “That’s where my money comes from,” he said.